Study Materials Available

 Question

-How many mandalas (books) is the Rig Veda divided into?
+How many 'mandalas' or books is the Rig Veda divided into?

 Answer